nanozuki/tabby.nvim/README.md

 Use your plugin manager to installing:

 ```
-"kyazdani42/nvim-web-devicons",
 "nanozuki/tabby.nvim",
 ```

-The `nvim-web-devicons` provide the icon support, you may like to use a nerdfonts-patched font.
-If your config dont use icons, you have no need to install that.
+The presets config use nerdfont, should use nerdfonts-patched font to display correctly.
+If you don't want to use nerdfont, here is a config example: [example for no nerdfont](https://github.com/nanozuki/tabby.nvim/blob/main/examples/no-nerd-font-example.lua)

 And setup tabby in your config file: